 and loving.
 The two enjoyed working together again, and they liked

 working in South Florida.
-Rod seemed ready to move, and Dina had spent
+Rod seemed ready to move there, and Dina had spent

-much of her childhood there.
+much of her childhood near the Palm Beach County locations.
 See more at the "The

 Point of Betrayal" page, and be sure to read the